itemsapi/itemsjs/README.md

 ## Integrations

-If native full text search is not enough than you can integrate with external full text search.
+If native full text search is not enough then you can integrate with external full text search.

 How it works: